opencms-community/general/README.md

 # general

-Repo for gitter based discussions about OpenCms
+This repository was created for gitter based discussions about OpenCms.

+More information will follow soon.